bucardo is the main interface to Bucardo - it is used to start, stop, and control Bucardo.

 You can tell

-bucardo where to find the main Bucardo database by use of the following arguments:
+bucardo where to find the main Bucardo database by use of

 Additional bucardo arguments include:

 Rather than enter those every time, you may place the arguments into a bucardorc file.
 All of the arguments below, except for “install”, require that enough options exist to find the main Bucardo database.

 Again, the reason is optional but recommended.

 To send a “ping” to the MCP of a running Bucardo, use:

 If successful, an exit value of 0 will be returned.
 The string returned by this command is Nagios-friendly, and will start with either OK or CRITICAL.
 The optional timeout argument indicates how long to wait for a response before giving up and returning a critical failure.
 The default time is 15 seconds.
 To wait forever, enter a timeout of 0.

 Bucardo stores important configuration variables in the database inside